CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

     they can be used as a tool for marketing.
 This is not always conducive to the smooth flow of the CVD process.

-When things do go askew in the course of the CVD process, it\'s often best to remain calm, avoid legal entanglements, and recognize that the parties involved are usually trying to do the right thing.
+When things do go askew in the course of the CVD process, it's often best to remain calm, avoid legal entanglements, and recognize that the parties involved are usually trying to do the right thing.
 In some cases, it may help to consider publishing earlier than originally